liyayue/SI507-Final-Project/README.md

 ## RUNNING INSTRUCTIONS

 Firstly, make sure your python has the above package installed.
 Secondly, download all the files on the github in a single document.
-Then, open the xxx and change the work path to the one where you just downloaded the files and run it.
+Then, open the **final programming code.py** and change the work path to the one where you just downloaded the files and run it.
 Since I have stored all the data needed in json files and uploaded them, so you can only run this file.
 Now you can start to interact with the programming.

-If you want to run from getting the hotel data, open the xxx file.
+If you want to run from getting the hotel data, open the **hotel_data_webscraping.py** file.
 In addition to changing the working path as mentioned in the previous paragraph, you also need to change the headers to your own device or the site will refuse access.
 Way to do so it to, taking Google Chrome for example, right click on the web page and click on Inspect, under Network click on Doc, press F5 to refresh the data if there is no response, find the user-agent in the displayed file and that is your header.
 Then, you can run this file and get the hotel data.

 ## Authors